tianhongg/wand-under-construction/README.md

 This is the working repository for a separate WAND project.

-The code here shall not be used.
+The codes here are incomplete and shall not be used.